 A gym membership might seem exactly what you need when you want to lose weight.
-While exercise has a place in a weight-loss regimen, rarely does exercise alone promote or sustain weight loss.
-Forty-five minutes of exercise per day is a good start, but you'll also need to amend your eating habits and lifestyle to make significant body changes.
+But rarely does exercise alone promote or sustain weight loss.
+Doing 45 minutes of cardio per day is a good start, but you'll also need to amend your eating habits and lifestyle to make significant body changes.

 Mechanisms of Weight Loss

 The process of losing weight is whittled down to the simple equation of consuming fewer calories than you burn.
 As Harvard Health Publishing explains, a deficit of 3,500 calories yields roughly a pound of weight loss.
 So in theory if you burn 500 calories in each of your 45-minute exercise sessions, you should lose about a pound a week, or four pounds per month.

 This doesn't always manifest in reality, however.
 In the 2011 issue of the Journal of Obesity, Stephen A. Boutcher, who resides on the faculty of medicine at the University of New South Wales, points out that steady-state aerobic exercise has a negligible effect on body composition.

 To burn 3,500 calories to lose a pound a week, you must engage in high-intensity exercise for 45 minutes a day to lose weight, every day — Sunday through Saturday.
 For example, according to estimates from Harvard Health Publishing, a person who weighs 155 pounds can burn around 500 calories during a 45-minute vigorous step aerobics class, a 5.2-mph run or a 15-mph bike ride.

 Beginners, though, may not be able to work hard enough in a session to burn the 500 calories due to their fitness level.
 And, if you keep up this intensity seven days per week, weeks on end — you'll eventually burn out or get injured.